An official website of the State of Georgia government.

 The Public Affairs Division gets behind the video camera to highlight GEFA-financed projects—a spring enclosure in Polk County and an electric vehicle (EV) charging station program.
 Click here for more information.

 The Solar for Schools Program will provide students the opportunity to enter the workforce specializing in electrical applications of installing, inspecting, and repairing solar panels.
-Savannah Technical College (Savannah Tech) was selected to participate in the program and received a $233,000 matching grant.

 The Charge Georgia Program—created by the Georgia Environmental Finance Authority (GEFA)—incentivized cities, counties, and universities to install electric vehicle charging stations.
 The city of Sandy Springs participated in the program and installed two charging stations in Hammond Park.